 - You will likely never use any values from 1-Catch Raw Hook.

-- 3-Utilities (Red) - will contain individual line item information from Funds (Step 4).
+- 3-Utilities (Red) - will contain individual line item information from Projects (Step 4).

 - 4-Utilities (Blue) - is an example showing that we setup an additional line itemizer for Donation.Address.
 We'd use this grouping if we needed to pull any/all address information for a donation.
 Common scenarios for this stem from a donation which includes a product - and thus has a shipping address.